How Houston Lost Its Mind Over a Trump Shirt

 Many in the audience burst into applause.
 Some of the opposition didn’t hear her, though, because they were out in the hallway, gathering signatures for the recall.
 Later, I caught up with a lawyer named Jay Cohen, one of the speakers who demanded Kellye’s resignation.
 He had moved to the neighborhood in 2015 and didn’t know any of the offended families.
 He didn’t know Kellye either.
 He had just felt compelled to help, he said, and was working overtime on the recall vote.

 As he explained his involvement, a host of worries came toppling out of him, like groceries tumbling from a torn paper bag.
-He was upset about “a feminist bullying young girls.”
-He was worried about the fate of his six-month-old daughter.
-Kellye, who was “anti-gun,” should know that bullying could lead to school shootings.
 He declared that he didn’t want Washington, D.C.–style politics infecting his neighborhood.
 He was absolutely sure Kellye’s behavior had hurt West U’s reputation.
 So he would fight on.
 “No one should be bullied,” he said, which nobody could disagree with.
 “West U should be a safe place for everyone.”

 Comments